jchassoul/dotfiles/tutorial/basics.md

 If you want to run a job in the background that expects standard input or produces standard output, the obvious solution is to redicred it so that it comes from or goes to a file.
 The only excpetion is that some programs produce small, one-line messages (warnings, "done" messages, etc); you may not mind if these are interspersed with whatverout other output you are seeing at a given time.

-## Command-Line Editing
-It's always possible to make mistakes when you type at a computer keyboard, but perhaps even more so when you are using a shell.
-Unix shell syntax is powerful, yet terse, full of odd characters, and not particularly mnemonic, making it possible to construct command lines that are as cryptic as they are complex.

-But there are more than a few people who have wondered, "Why can't I edit my Unix command lines in the same way I can edit text with an editor?"

-This is exactly what the Korn shell allows you to do.